petercollingridge/InteractiveSVG.js/README.md

  * Line defined by draggable endpoints
  * Line defined by hidden endpoints
  * Circle with draggable center
+ * Circle with radius dependent on point
+ * Circle defined by three points
+ * Quadratic bezier
+ * Cubic bezier
  * Static point
+ * Static line
  * Static circle

 ## To Do
  * Draggable lines
-  * Static line
-  * Circle with radius dependent on point
-  * Circle defined by three points
-  * Polgon with draggable center
+ * Polygon with draggable center
  * Polygon with draggable vertices